 - Gurney’s Seed & Nursery

-Praying mantis are one of the cheapest options: a single egg case yielding upwards of 200 nymphs can be bought for about the cost of a cup of coffee (approximately $3).
+Praying mantis are one of the cheapest options: a single egg case yielding 200 nymphs or more can be bought for about the cost of a cup of coffee (approximately $3).
 Ladybugs and lacewings can be purchased in quantities of 1,000 to 1,500 insects for about $15.
 Aphid midges sell for approximately $50 for 1,000 insects.
-Less common bugs such as pirate bugs will run upwards of $50 for 500; assassin bugs can cost almost $20 for a single insect.
+Less-common bugs such as pirate bugs will cost $50 or more for 500; assassin bugs can cost almost $20 for a single insect.

 Tips to keeping good bugs around